-6.5 LOCAL HOUSING NEEDS
+6.6.
+LOCAL HOUSING NEEDS

-6.5.1 It is essential to maintain Thaxted's "sense of belonging" and in order to preserve a positive, sustainable environment housing developments must meet local needs.
+6.6.1 It is essential to maintain Thaxted's "sense of belonging" and in order to preserve a positive, sustainable environment housing developments must meet local needs.
 The housing mix should primarily, serve the identified needs of the existing population as it evolves and expands through the generations.

-6.5.2 In consultations with residents the majority of respondents stated that there is currently not enough housing at affordable prices or rents in Thaxted.
+6.6.2 In consultations with residents the majority of respondents stated that there is currently not enough housing at affordable prices or rents in Thaxted.
 The prime demand is for one and two bedroom properties, starter homes and bungalows.
 This is also demonstrated in fig 18 below which has been extracted from the RCCE Housing Needs Survey Thaxted July 2016.
 This indicates 68% of respondents who have a need for housing require one or two bedroom properties.

-Figure 18 : Number of bedrooms required Number of respondents with specific housing needs
+Number of respondents with specific housing needs

-6.5.3 Kevin Henry , local estate agents in Saffron Walden, have written to us confirming that first time buyers are asking for two bedroom homes whilst families require traditional three bedroom semi detached homes.
+6.6.3 Kevin Henry , local estate agents in Saffron Walden, have written to us confirming that first time buyers are asking for two bedroom homes whilst families require traditional three bedroom semi detached homes.
 In addition they stated that there is less demand for larger four bedroom family houses.

-POLICY TX HD2 - Local Housing Needs: Residential development proposals shall be supported which meet the need for a housing mix including a significant proportion of one and two bedroom properties and single storey dwellings which accommodate the needs of the elderly.
+POLICY TX HD3 - Local Housing Needs

+Housing developments must primarily meet the existing and future needs of the village.
+In considering applications regard shall be had to a housing mix which includes a target of 50% minimum of one and two bedroom properties, while single storey dwellings will be encouraged to accommodate the needs of the elderly.

-6.6 AFFORDABLE HOUSING
+6.7 AFFORDABLE/SPECIAL NEEDS HOUSING

-6.6.1 Affordable housing should be effectively integrated into the village to ensure a safe and cohesive community.
+6.7.1 Affordable housing should be effectively integrated into the village to ensure a safe and cohesive community.
 There should be good pedestrian links to the village core, primary school and surgery with a comprehensive range of footpaths and cycle ways.
 Survey work undertaken clearly and repeatedly shows that residents want a high proportion of new homes to be starter homes and for local single people, essentially one and two bedroom dwellings.
 There is clearly a need for additional affordable housing but it is important that such development is nonetheless appropriately and sensitively located.
 The intrusive development known as Little Maypole which dominates the landscape in the approach to the village from Saffron Walden, only serves to illustrate how damaging unconsidered development can be.

-6.6.2 There is a strong sense in the community that priority should be given to people with a Thaxted connection.
+6.7.2.
+There is a strong sense in the community that priority should be given to people with a Thaxted connection.
 For the purposes of assessing entitlement to affordable housing the following definition shall be used:

-- People who have continuously lived in the parish of Thaxted for the last three years (time spent away at University or college will count as living continuously within the village provided the applicant had previously lived in Thaxted immediately prior to the start of their course); or - People living outside of Thaxted but having immediate family members who have lived in Thaxted for the last five years and from whom they are receiving or to whom they are giving, substantial ongoing support; or - People living outside Thaxted but having been permanently employed within the village for a minimum of three years and working at least 24 hours per week;
+• People who have continuously lived in the parish of Thaxted for the last three years (time spent away at University or college will count as living continuously within the village provided the applicant had previously lived in Thaxted immediately prior to the start of their course); or

+- People living outside of Thaxted but having immediate family members who have lived in Thaxted for the last five years and from whom they are receiving or to whom they are giving, substantial ongoing support; or - People living outside Thaxted but having been permanently employed within the village for a minimum of three years and working at least 24 hours per week; or - Other special circumstances agreed by the Parish Council at their absolute discretion.